caiocadini/fullstack-studying/README.md

 # fullstack-studying
-Repository utilized to expand knowledge in fullstack web development
+Repository used to expand knowledge in fullstack web development